Machado homers in hit parade, Padres pelt Cubs 19-5.

 The Padres added six more runs in the fifth to increase its lead to 11-4.
 Kim’s triple in the rally drove in two runs, then Machado’s shot to left-center capped it

-Morel homered in the sixth for the Cubs, and the Padres blew it open with five in the seventh.
+Morel homered in the sixth for the Cubs, and the Padres blew it open with five in the seventh, including Alfaro’s line shot to right.

 FOR STARTERS